Urban Qatari Arabic: Lexicon

-The vocabulary of Qatari Arabic reflects the centuries of trade, migration, and cultural exchange that occurred in the peninsula.
+The vocabulary of Urban Qatari Arabic reflects the centuries of trade, migration, and cultural exchange that occurred in the peninsula.
 This is evident in the presence of loanwords from Aramaic, Persian, Turkish, Portuguese, and even more recent borrowings from English.
 Aramaic loanwords are remnants of the pre-Islamic era, found mostly in religious, agricultural, and trade-related terms.
 Prior to the arrival of Islam around 628, Qatar was the center of an Aramaic-speaking region known as Beth Qatraye.
 The language spoken in this region, known as Qatrayith, was mainly Aramaic with some Persian and Arabic loanwords, and has been categorized as 'Southeastern Aramaic'.
 Turkish influence was seen from the 16th century onwards due to the presence of the Ottoman Empire in the Arabian Peninsula.